Consensus (Paxos & Raft)

 This is the most confusing topic in Distributed Systems.

 • Linearizability (Strong Consistency): A real-time guarantee.
 If Operation A completes at time T, any Operation B that starts after T MUST see A. It makes the system behave like a Single Copy of Data.
-Raft provides this via Quorum reads.
+Raft provides this via Quorum Reads or Lease-based Reads to avoid the bottleneck of a full consensus round for every GET.

 • Serializability (Isolation): A transaction guarantee.
 If Transactions A and B run concurrently, the result must be as if they ran one after the other (A then B, or B then A).
 It does not care about real-time.

 [!TIP] Raft provides Linearizability.
 Databases (like PostgreSQL) provide Serializability.
-Spanner provides BOTH (Strict Serializability) using TrueTime.
+Spanner provides BOTH (Strict Serializability) using TrueTime hardware (GPS/Atomic Clocks).

 5. Summary